Skip to main content

 - LoginTypes=20

-- multiTenant=true
+- multiTenant=false

 - corsUrls=["https://siter.example.com"]